wangyu-/tinyfecVPN/README.md

 ##### Note2

-You can use udp2raw with tinyFecVPN together to get better speed on some ISP with UDP QoS(UDP throttling).
+You can use udp2raw with tinyfecVPN together to get better speed on some ISP with UDP QoS(UDP throttling).

 udp2raw's repo：